Matheus297/Matheus297/README.md

 ## Hi People 👋
 My name is Matheus de Abreu,
-I am a bachelor's degree in science and technology, I started to fall in love with programming at the age of 18, I like difficult challenges.
+I am a bachelor's degree in science and technology, I started to fall in love with programming at the age of 18.
 <br>
 <br>
 <i>"The more difficult the challenge is, the faster I will solve that problem again."
 By me</i>